-Quick and easy banana oat pancakes are one of our favorites pancakes to eat, I love to make them too.
-To make banana oat pancakes you don’t need to have to go through different steps or use any special equipment than a blender.
+Quick and easy banana oat pancake is one of our favorites pancakes to eat, I love to make them too…lol.
+To make banana oat pancakes you don’t need to have to go through different steps or use any special equipment other than a blender.
 Just blend and pour onto your hot griddle and let the griddle do its job for you.

-This recipe is a healthy option for making pancakes if you don’t want to use all-purpose flour.
+This banana oat pancake is a healthy option for making pancakes if you don’t want to use all-purpose flour.
 Rolled oat was used in this recipe, and if you have oat flour at home you can also use it too.
-I’ll link some of my pancakes recipes below, feel free to search for more on the blog.
+I’ll link some of my pancake recipes below, feel free to search for more on the blog.
 Serve these pancakes with Pineapple Syrup or any of your favorites fruits, or condiments.
 If you love honey, drizzle some over these hot pancakes, butter is a good addition too, and see your little ones come back and ask for more.

 Add this pancakes recipe to your easy and quick breakfast recipe lists, and enjoy the benefits of both worlds, healthy eating, and easy and quicks delicious pancakes.

 You might want to try;

 - 2 tablespoons oil or butter

 - 2 tablespoons honey (adjust to your preference)